Rhubarb And Apple Crumble

 4. Thicken The Filling

-Once our filling is cooked, we stir in a cornflour slurry (cornflour mixed with cold water) then cook out for a minute or so, until the juices have thickened.
+Once the filling is cooked, stir in a cornflour slurry (cornflour mixed with cold water) then cook out for a minute or so, until the juices have thickened.
+The juice should be thick enough to coat the fruit, to prevent the crumble from being runny.

-To assemble our crumble, we add the fruit into a buttered baking dish then sprinkle over the crumble topping, to completely cover the fruit.
-Then we bake the crumble at 180°c/356°f for 25-30 minutes, until the topping is golden brown & the filling is bubbling.
+To assemble the crumble, add the fruit into a buttered baking dish then sprinkle the crumble topping over the top, to completely cover the fruit.
+Then bake at 180°c/356°f for 25-30 minutes, until the topping is golden brown & the filling is bubbling.

 6. To Serve